 The outreach team share a wealth of knowledge and experience in working with disaffected and challenging children and young people from a range of backgrounds and educational settings.

-The team is led by the Head of Outreach with Primary and Secondary Outreach Coordinators responsible for devising structured plans to address behavioural concerns and formalise partnership work between the school, parents and students.
-Our primary and secondary outreach officers provide targeted 1:1 intervention and support to individual students and small groups to address specific topics placing young people at risk of permanent exclusion.
+The team is led by the Head of Outreach with Prevention and Reintegration Coordinators responsible for devising structured plans to address behavioural concerns and formalise partnership work between the school, parents and students.
+Our Outreach and Reintegration Officers provide targeted 1:1 intervention and support to individual students and small groups to address specific topics placing young people at risk of permanent exclusion.

-Our secondary reintegration team provide 1:1 support to students reintegrating back to the home school upon completion of a TWELVE programme and those returning to mainstream setting from permanent exclusion.
-Reintegration support is available for up to 12 weeks to ensure sharing of positive strategies with the home school, continuity of support and an increase in reintegration success.
+Our reintegration team provide 1:1 support to students reintegrating back to the home school upon completion of the Refocus programme and those returning to mainstream setting from permanent exclusion.
+Reintegration support is available for up to 12 weeks to ensure sharing of positive strategies with the home school, continuity of support and to maximise reintegration success.

 - Direct intervention and targeted programmes to support students - a range of programmes are available to meet the diverse needs of young people referred to our service.
 All programmes set SMART targets and can range from a 6 to 12 week programme dependent on the needs of the student.
 All programmes receive 1:1 support by our intervention officers for the duration of the plan.